airstone42/QRPassword/README.md

 - Android (API Level 26)
 - Chromium
 - Redis
-- PHP & php-redis
+- Node.js & npm
+- node_redis (install with npm)

 ## Usage & Process
-Make sure that desktop and Android device can access the same server, assuming it is ```192.168.0.2```.
+Make sure that desktop and Android device can access the same server, assuming it is ```192.168.0.2:3000```.

 1. Add your username and password information in Android application.